Zenith Stromberg Carburetter Repair Guide

 Conclusion

-I hope this sheds a little light into how to fix the problem with damper oil disappearing.
-I don’t claim to be an expert in Zenith Stromberg carburetters – as a matter of fact I ditched them in favour of fuel injection.
-However this was a little trick I learned when I owned a Spitfire.
-I hope you find this article of interest and it can help you figure this mystery out!
+I hope all these pictures and my explanations are of some help to you.
+I don’t claim to be an expert in Zenith Stromberg carburetors (not even close!) – in fact I really dislike them.
+This is the reason I like fuel injections so much.
+However these were tricks I learned when I owned a Spitfire.
+I hope you find this article of interest and it can help you solve your dashpot oil consumption problem.

-12 thoughts on “Zenith Stromberg Carburetter Repair Guide
+107 thoughts on “Zenith Stromberg Carburetor Repair Guide

 Reply